ogiaAayush/E-Portfolio/README.md

 ## Pages
 - Home
     - An introduction, contact information and bio
-    - Testimonial / Recommendations from colleagues, supervisors, or clients
 - About
     - Education
     - Technical proficiency
-    - Recommendations
+    - Testimonial / Recommendations from colleagues, supervisors, or clients
 - Experiences
     - Work experiences
 - Certificates